Download our 18 event email templates and event email examples now to start using them right away.

 - Promotional merchandise

-Why it works: Exclusive opportunities feel special, and you’ll get bonus points for personalizing the incentive based on the email group (more on that later).
+Why it works: Exclusive opportunities feel special, and you’ll get bonus points for personalizing the incentive in your event email template based on the email group (more on that later).
 Your guests will be more likely to respond or jump on the opportunity if they are given some extras that sweeten the deal.

-Countdowns with actual embedded ticking clocks are perfect for the “Time is Running Out” email.
-Use this event email marketing tactic when exclusive offers or early bird registration dates are close to expiring.
+Countdowns with actual embedded ticking clocks are perfect for the “Time is Running Out” event email template.
+Use this event email marketing tactic when exclusive offers or early bird registration dates will expire soon.

 “Register now to save [amount of money or percentage] on tickets before they return to [full ticket price].”